JujuAdams/Chatterbox/docs/latest/concept-actions-functions.md

 ## Functions

-Other custom functions can be added to Chatterbox using the [`ChatterboxAddFunction()`](reference-configuration#chatterboxaddfunctionname-function) script.
+Custom functions can be added to Chatterbox using the [`ChatterboxAddFunction()`](reference-configuration#chatterboxaddfunctionname-function) function.
+This is a global function and you only need to call it once per custom function.

 !> Custom functions must be defined before calling [`ChatterboxCreate()`](reference-chatterboxes#chatterboxcreatefilename-singletontext-localscope).

 Custom functions can have parameters.
 Parameters should be separated by spaces and are passed into a script as an array of values in `argument0`.
 Custom functions can return values, and like Chatterbox variables, a function must return a number, a string, or a boolean `true` / `false`.
 A function can also return nothing (`undefined`).

+?> You can use the `CHATTERBOX_CURRENT` read-only macro to get the chatterbox that is currently being processed.
+This is helpful when using `ChatterboxJump()` etc.

 <!-- tabs:start -->